andreasbm/router-slot/blueprint.md

 </router-link>
 ```

 Paths can be specified either in relative or absolute terms.
 To specify an absolute path you simply pass `/home/secret`.
 To specify a relative path you first have to be aware of the router context  you are navigating within.
-The `router-link` component will for navigate based on the nearest `web-router` component.
+The `router-link` component will for navigate based on the nearest `router-slot` component.
 If you give the component a path (without the slash) as path, the navigation will be done in relation to the parent router.
 You can also specify `../login` to traverse up the router tree.

 ## Advanced